 It is woman as wife that feminism completely denigrates.
 Motherhood is easily integrated into feminist ideology, but wifehood is not.
 A mother can still be an empowered, overachieving woman taking on a man’s role (thanks to daycare and nannies).
 A wife, however, is defined by her relationship to her husband—a man.
 A wife’s primary duty is to look after her husband—a man.
 A housewife does not earn her own salary and is financially dependent on her husband—a man.
 This is all anathema to feminism, which rests on the idea of woman’s independence from man.

-With that in mind, I turn to what is a sure guide to the role of woman: Scripture and Tradition.
+With that in mind, I turn to what is a sure guide to the role of woman: the Catholic Church.

 Wives should be submissive to their husbands as if to the Lord because the husband is head of his wife just as Christ is Head of the body the Church, as well as its Savior.
 As the Church submits to Christ, so wives should submit to their husbands in everything.